Caddox/stub_parser_macros/README.md

    - This may not actually be a full PEG parser, as pack-rat parsing has not been implemented.
 Left-recursion is also impossible, unless you want to wait until the heat death of the universe for the parser to work :(.
    - The AstOrToken type is a workaround for allowing either Tokens or AstNodes as children for AstNodes.
 It's dumb and I hate it.
+   - It turns out interpolating symbol literals (the #() things) do not work inside of parenthesis groups.
+Ask me how I know.